 Data from an independent credit reporting agency, such as FICO® score, is one of several factors that may be used by the bank in its credit scoring system to assess the credit risk associated with each applicant.
 See "The Bank-The Bank's Credit Card and Lending Business-Underwriting Procedures."
 Additionally, FICO® scores are based on independent third party information, the accuracy of which cannot be verified.
-FICO® scores should not necessarily be relied upon as a meaningful predictor of the performance of the receivables in the Master Trust Small Business Segment.
-For information regarding the historical performance of the receivables in the Master Trust Segments, see
+FICO® scores should not necessarily be relied upon as a meaningful predictor of the performance of the receivables in the Master Trust Consumer Segment or the Master Trust Small Business Segment.
+For information regarding the historical performance of the receivables in the Master Trust Segments, see "-Delinquency and Loss Experience," "-Revenue Experience" and "-Payment Rates" above.